hankmckinley/hankmckinley.github.io/_pages/about.md

 ## Future Goals

 Looking ahead, I intend to apply for admission to a number of PhD programs in the Fall.
-I am particularly interested in programs in Mathematical Finance, Operations Reserach, and Statistics.
+I am particularly interested in programs in Mathematical Finance, Operations Research, and Statistics.
 While the more distant future is harder to predict I hope to one day work in academia.

 ## Contact